 67. When are they likely to come into force?
-It is worth mentioning that rules and practices are changing almost on a day by day basis, yet it is also uncertain when and how the relevant proposals would be decided and enacted.
-At this point in time, considering the recent change of government there are a lot of proposals for reform including many other fields, other than health.
-Thus, the proposals concerning health are being carefully reviewed and often discussed and may conclude this process of evaluation in ana average time of 6 months since this government is very active in these matters.
+It is worth mentioning that rules and practices are changing almost on a dayby-day basis, yet it is also uncertain when and how the relevant proposals would be decided and enacted.
+At this point of time, considering the recent change of government, there are a lot of proposals for reform in several other fields than health.
+The proposals concerning health are being carefully reviewed and often discussed, and may conclude this process of evaluation in an average time of 6 months, since this government is very active in these matters.